Image-Text-Image Knowledge Transfer for Lifelong Person Re-Identification with Hybrid Clothing States: Experiments

 \subsection{Implementation Details}

 We adopt the CLIP~\cite{radford2021learning} image encoder as the ReID model, which is ViT-B/16~\cite{dosovitskiy2020image} with 12 Transformer~\cite{vaswani2017attention} layers.
 The class token of the last layer is used as the visual representation of the input person image.
-The CLIP text encoder consists of 12 Transformer~\cite{vaswani2017attention} layers and the [EOS] token of the last layer is considered as the text embedding given structured $P$ as input.
-The images are resized to 256 $\times$ 128 and augmented by random horizontal flipping, padding, cropping and erasing~\cite{zhong2020random}.
+The CLIP text encoder consists of 12 Transformer~\cite{vaswani2017attention} layers and the [EOS] token of the last layer is considered as the text embedding given structured prompts as input.
+The images are resized to 256 $\times$ 128 and augmented by random horizontal flipping, padding, cropping, and erasing~\cite{zhong2020random}.
 The batch size is set to 64, with 4 samples per pedestrian.
 For each domain, the model is optimized with Adam optimizer~\cite{kingma2014adam} with weight decay of $1 \times 10^{-4}$ in two stages.
 The first stage takes 120 epochs using a learning rate initialized as $3.5 \times 10^{-4}$ with cosine learning rate decay.
 The second stage takes 60 epochs with the warmup strategy that linearly increases the learning rate from $5 \times 10^{-7}$ to $5 \times 10^{-6}$ in the first 10 epochs.
 The learning rate is then decreased by a factor of 10 at the 40th epoch.
-To achieve knowledge adaptation, we implement the slower-paced learner by decreasing the learning rate by a factor of 10 after the first domain. $M$ is set to 16.
-Following~\cite{li2023clip}, $\lambda_{1}$, $\lambda_{2}$, $\lambda_{3}$ are set to 1, 0.25 and 1, respectively.
+In our proposed KAP strategy, the slower-paced learner is adopted to reduce the learning rate by 10 times after the first domain. $M$ is set to 16.
+Following~\cite{li2023clip}, $\lambda_{1}$, $\lambda_{2}$, and $\lambda_{3}$ are set to 1, 0.25 and 1.